Chorus-bdd/Chorus-bdd.github.io/index.md

 title: What is Chorus?
 ---

-Chorus is a versatile BDD (Behaviour Driven Development) testing interpreter
+Chorus is a versatile BDD (Behaviour Driven Development) test interpreter

 Conventional BDD tools require you to provide step definitions locally.
 This is possible with Chorus too.